-Input / Output Description Default Value SolData (in) Optimization solution data.
+Input / Output Description Default Value Enable (in) Enable this component.
+False SolData (in) Optimization solution data.
 N/A Limit (in) Limit in solution volume percentage increase.
-Above this value, the solution offered by this component will be rejected 100 MaxMembs (in) Maximum number of members in the optimum structure.
-100

-JointMembs (in) Maximum number of members that can meet at a joint.
+Above this value, the solution offered by this component will be rejected.
+100.0 MaxMembs (in) Maximum number of members in the optimum structure.
+100.0 JointMembs (in) Maximum number of members that can meet at a joint.
 8 Vol (out) Volume of the solution structure.
 N/A SolData (out) Optimization solution data.
 N/A Increase (out Volume increase (%).
 N/A Log (out) Solution log.
 N/A

-An example of the results of a Reduce Complexity stage is shown in Figure 75.
+An example of the results of a Reduce Complexity stage is shown in Figure 82.